CEMeNT-PSAAP/MCDC/docs/source/developer_guide/contributing/index.rst

 Start with the setup steps below.
 Use :doc:`continuous_integration` to understand automated checks and :doc:`container_development` when developing in the project container.
+Use :doc:`unit_testing` for the role and organization of focused component tests.
 Use :doc:`example_validation` when changing the public API or example problems.
 Read :doc:`pull_requests` before preparing a contribution.
 For software architecture and documentation practices, see the :doc:`../index`.